shadowphiar/sam-cybernaut/README.md

 You will need a copy of pyz80 to assemble the source files.
 Also you will need a python interpreter with the PIL (imaging library) installed.

-The output of the build is a disk image which can be loaded in SimCoupe or transferred onto floppy disk for loading or real hardware.
+The output of the build is a disk image which can be loaded in SimCoupe or transferred onto floppy disk for loading on real hardware.